 (4) William Edward Armytage (1847-61), born 7 September and baptised 13 December 1847; died young, 1 December 1861 and was buried at Tunbridge Wells (Kent);

 (5) Francis Reginald Armytage (1849-1907) of Harrow (Middx), born 9 July and baptised 8 August 1849; educated at Balliol College, Oxford (matriculated 1867; BA 1873; MA 1874) and Inner Temple (admitted 1869; called to bar 1873); barrister-at-law on north-eastern circuit; died unmarried, 9 December 1907; will proved 13 January 1908 (estate £23,048).

 He inherited the Kirklees Hall estate from his grandfather in 1836 and came of age in 1840.
-Kirklees Hall was let from 1836-c.1862: for much of this time the tenant was Henry Wickham Wickham MP who was in residence by 1844.
+Kirklees Hall was advertised to be let in 1836, but may not actually have been rented out until Henry Wickham Wickham MP took on the tenancy in 1844; he remained at Kirklees until 1862 or 1863.
 Sir George appears to have lived at his town house at 27 Cambridge Square, London while Kirklees was let; he also had a property at Sandal Magna (Yorks WR).
 In 1883 his estate consisted of 3,274 acres producing an income of £8,700 a year.